tdauth/warcraft-iii-wishlist/README.md

 ```

 * Allow rotation of buildings including their pathing, ground and shadow textures.
+* Allow choosing colors for players in the lobby and not use a fixed color per slot.
+The map settings should define which colors can be choosen for every player slot.
 * Add sight blockers for flying units.
 Currently, the occlusion height will only work for ground units.
 * Show Destructible HP on selection by setting a boolean flag in the object editor.
 * New boolean flag for unit types to enable hero glow.